francois-rd/coma/docs/source/tutorials/intro.rst

 * Customizing the underlying ``argparse`` objects.
 * Adding command line arguments and flags to your program.
 * Using hooks to tweak, replace, or extend ``coma``'s default behavior.
-* Registering shared hooks that are declared once and applied to every command.
+* Registering shared hooks that are declared once and propagated to every command.
 * And lots more!

 Read the other tutorials and usage examples to learn more.